Call Dr. Donnelly Book Consult

 Foundational Concepts & Scientific Inquiry Skills

-The AAMC structures the MCAT around 10 Foundational Concepts and 4 Scientific Inquiry and Reasoning Skills.
-Understanding this framework helps you study more strategically.
+The AAMC organizes the MCAT around 10 Foundational Concepts and 4 Scientific Inquiry and Reasoning Skills.
+Knowing this framework helps you study smarter.

 10 Foundational Concepts

 These are the broad content themes the AAMC expects you to master.
-Concepts 1–3 correspond to Bio/Biochem, Concepts 4–5 to Chem/Phys, and Concepts 6–10 to Psych/Soc.
-Each concept is further divided into content categories and specific topic lists that serve as your content blueprint for studying.
+Concepts 1–3 map to Bio/Biochem, 4–5 to Chem/Phys, and 6–10 to Psych/Soc.
+Each concept breaks down into content categories and specific topic lists.
+Together, they form your study blueprint.

 4 Scientific Inquiry & Reasoning Skills